alexjohnson505/quadcopter_docs/README.md

 # Quadcopter Documentation

-Provide documentation, instructions, and details for our Quadcopter project.
+Provide documentation, instructions, and details for the Quadcopter project.

 ## Installation